First 100 days of the first Trump presidency: Administration and Cabinet

 On January 26, 2017, when Tillerson visited the United States State Department, Undersecretaries Joyce Anne Barr, Patrick F. Kennedy, Michele Bond, and Gentry O. Smith all simultaneously resigned from the department.
 Former State Department chief of staff David Wade called the resignations "the single biggest simultaneous departure of institutional memory that anyone can remember."
 The Trump administration told CNN the officials had been fired and the Chicago Tribune reported that several senior state department career diplomats left the State Department, claiming they "had been willing to remain at their posts but had no expectation of staying."

-On February 10, Tom Price was confirmed as Secretary of Health and Human Services (HHS), a "$1 trillion government department".
-HHS includes National Institutes of Health (NIH), the Centers for Disease Control and Prevention, and the Food and Drug Administration (FDA).
-Price, who is a vocal opponent of the Affordable Care Act, will oversee its repeal and replacement.
-He has published articles in the "small, conservative medical association", the Association of American Physicians and Surgeons, to which he belongs, that opposes mandatory vaccination and continue to argue that the vaccines causes autism, a "discredited conspiracy theory that Trump has long espoused".
+On February 10, Tom Price was confirmed as Secretary of Health and Human Services, a "$1 trillion government department".
+The Department of HHS includes National Institutes of Health, the Centers for Disease Control and Prevention, and the Food and Drug Administration.
+Price, who is a vocal opponent of the Affordable Care Act, also known as Obamacare, claimed he would "oversee its repeal and replacement."
+He has published articles in the "small, conservative medical association", the Association of American Physicians and Surgeons, to which he belongs, that opposes mandatory vaccination and continued to argue that vaccines cause autism, a "discredited conspiracy theory that Trump has long espoused".
 In response to questions from Senators at the hearing as to whether he believes autism is caused by vaccines, he responded, "I think the science in that instance is that it does not".

 Steve Mnuchin, who was nominated by Trump in November 2016, was finally confirmed on February 13, 2017, as Secretary of the Treasury department after lengthy confirmation hearings.

-On February 16, the Senate voted 54 to 46 to advance Scott Pruitt's nomination as Administrator of the Environmental Protection Agency.
+On February 16, the Senate voted 54-46 to advance Scott Pruitt's nomination as Administrator of the Environmental Protection Agency.
 On February 16, a District Court Judge in Oklahoma, Aletia Timmons, ordered Pruitt to "turn over thousands of emails related to his communication with the oil, gas and coal industry" in a case brought to court by the Center for Media and Democracy.
 Lawmakers had criticized Pruitt who sued the EPA 14 times on behalf of the State of Oklahoma.

-Trump nominated Alexander Acosta as Secretary of Labor on February 16, when his first nominee Andrew Puzder stepped down under a wave of criticism for having employed an illegal immigrant as a former housekeeper, for his "remarks on women and employees at his restaurants" and for his "rancorous 1980s divorce".
+Trump nominated Alexander Acosta as Secretary of Labor on February 16, when his first nominee Andrew Puzder stepped down after a wave of criticism for having employed an illegal immigrant as a former housekeeper, his "remarks on women and employees at his restaurants", and for his "rancorous 1980s divorce".